vensi9/Interactive-Card-Form-ReactJS/README.md

 ### What I learned

-During this project, I learned how to handle form validations in real-time using React JS and improve my React JS skills.
+During this project, I learned how to handle form validations in real time using React JS and improved my React JS skills.

 ### Continued development